Inside Budapest’s Castle Labyrinth: Overpriced, Overhyped, or Oddly Fun?

 Guess which one I am.

 When a couple of my well-traveled, seen-it-all friends came to visit, I decided to skip the usual ruin bar orientation and throw them into the deep end.
 “Forget the Parliament photos for a minute,” I announced with a mischievous grin.
 “We’re going somewhere… historical.
-Somewhere Vlad the Impaler himself was imprisoned.”
+Somewhere the signage swears Vlad the Impaler was locked up.”
 Their eyes lit up.
 This was the authentic, gritty Budapest they’d craved.

 What I didn’t tell them was that the Labyrinth of Buda Castle is locked in a bizarre identity crisis.
 It’s part genuine medieval cave system, part cheesy 1980s horror movie set, and part forgotten opera stage.